tsgates/arch-wiki-markdown/wiki/ASUS_U31SD.md

 So now you can use the hotkey (F1) or close your lid and your laptop will sleep.

-Fn Multimedia Keys
+Fn multimedia keys
 ------------------

 As with most Asus laptops/netbooks, this laptop sends its Multimedia events via ACPI.
-Using `acpi_listen`, I was able to discover the button commands the buttons sent to acpi.
+Using acpi_listen, I was able to discover the button commands the buttons sent to acpi.
 Add the following to your /etc/acpi/handler.sh file (make sure you add this after the ;; in the button/lid section):